idahofishgame/bison-html/README.md

-Living Style Guide for thhe IDFG website.
+Living Style Guide for the IDFG website.
 ---------------------------
 This site is a living style guide for the Idaho Fish and Game website.